 Vana lives and breathes all year round.

-Vana almost seems a contradiction, nestled amidst a forest on one side and the small city of Dehradun on the other.
+Vana almost seems a contradiction – a forest touching it on one side, nestled between the city of Dehradun and the hill-station of Mussoorie.
+Over the years, the outside world has crept nearer to our 20-acre Retreat, and yet just inside its boundaries, one enters a different world.
 The Retreat’s neutral coloured walls are seen amidst its trees and orchards, with pebbled paths and stone walls cutting through, bamboo gently swaying in places.
 Vana’s spaces are sometimes vast but always humble, seeking to evoke a sense of wellbeing.
 Held together by its skilful team, the experiences at Vana reflect its sincere intentions and generosity.
 Trees, plants, birds, monkeys, butterflies and insects all coexist in peace at Vana.
 Know more…

-Vana can only point to the truth, maybe give you a little taste of it.
-It can provide healing, opportunities to learn and glimpses of a better life.
+Vana can only point to the truth and give you a taste of it.
+We can provide healing, opportunities to learn and glimpses of a better life.
 But sustained health and a present mind can only come from personal effort.
-The wellbeing of all, of which we form a part, should not be a peripheral activity in our lives.
-Neither should working on the mind.
-They require dedication and commitment to develop into a practice.
-Results come slowly but positive imprints can be lasting.
-Shifting one’s focus away from oneself, to benefit others makes this journey much easier.
+Working on the mind and the wellbeing of others should also form part of this effort, with some dedication to develop it into a practice.
+Understanding the dependence of our wellbeing on our mind and the interdependence of our wellbeing on that of others, is vital to our peace and happiness.
+Results might come slowly but positive imprints can be lasting.
+Shifting one’s focus away from oneself, to genuinely benefit others, will make this journey easier and more fulfilling.

 This is all that you need to know…to ‘take Vana home’.

 Vana wishes to be both a journey and a springboard, as do its initiatives.
 It is not an end in itself.
-We urge you to discover, wander and wonder.
+So we urge you to discover, wander and wonder.
 At home, in India, elsewhere and back at Vana too.
 Wellbeing is sometimes found or deepened at the most unexpected of places.
-Positive motivation, renunciation, awareness and compassion, are very helpful qualities to develop for this journey.
+Positive motivation, renunciation, awareness and compassion are helpful qualities worth developing on this journey.